 Coffee Brewing 101

-Enjoying a cup of delicious coffee need a sensitivity of flavor.
-Then you'll understand the characther of the coffee origin.
-Same principle with brewing coffee, its better when we understand how the concepts of coffee extraction worked.
-Maybe looked complicated, but let me simplified.
-The most important thing in coffee brewing is only 2 actually.
+Enjoying a cup of delicious coffee requires a sensitivity to flavor that allows you to understand the character of the coffee origin.
+The same principle is applied to brewing coffee, its better when we understand how the concepts of coffee extraction worked.
+It may look complicated, but let me simplify it.
+The most important things in coffee go down to two components.
 Water, and coffee.
-When you brew the same coffee but you've tasted differently, the reason left behind the coffee and water is also different from the previous one.
-Is the water too warm, or the ground coffee too fine.
+When you brew the same coffee, but notice a different flavor, the reason always comes down to a difference in applying the coffee or water.
+Is the water too warm?
+Is the ground coffee too fine?
+Or is it both?

-Finding the best brewing, other than using fresh coffee is essential, but having your water in good condition is just as important.
-If you find any weird taste from the water, its better to not use that water.
-A good water for coffee brewing is water with pH neutral between 7-7,5 and mineral content between 100-150 ppm.
-We recommend to use hot water with temperature between 88-96 celcius.
-Use thermometer to help you control the brewing extraction.
-If you couldnt find thermometer in your home, there's a trick.
-Leave for 30-60 second after boiling point before you start extraction.
-This will lower your water temperature for your coffee.
+When finding the best brewing technique, using fresh coffee is essential, but having your water in good condition is just as important.
+If you find any weird tastes in the water, avoid it completely.
+A good water for coffee brewing is water with a neutral pH level between 7-7,5 and mineral content between 100-150 ppm.
+We recommend to use hot water with temperature between 88-96 Celcius.
+Use a thermometer to help you control the brewing extraction.
+If you can't find a thermometer in your home, there's a trick.
+Leave the water to rest for 30-60 second after boiling point before you start extraction.
+This will lower your water temperature to the right level for your coffee.
 If you extract your coffee at a higher temperature than recommended, this could lead to poor, bitter flavors.

-After water, next is the fresh ground coffee.
-To keep the freshness of coffee, store coffee on air tight canister or coffee bag with one-way valved.
+Next comes freshly ground coffee.
+To keep the freshness of coffee, store coffee in an air-tight canister or coffee bag with a one-way valved.
 And only grind the amount you need for your brew.
-Because if you store coffee in the ground form, aromatic compound in the coffee will quickly evaporated, and less to nothing left when you brew the coffee.
-That's why, its important to have manual grinder at home to make sure the coffee that you use is still fresh.
-If you haven't have grinder, when you buy coffee at roastery, buy on small quantity that you can finish in the short term.
+If you store coffee in the ground form, aromatic compound in the coffee will quickly evaporate, leaving close to nothing for your brew.
+That is why its essential to have a manual grinder at home to make sure the coffee that you use is still fresh.
+If you don't own a grinder, purchase ground coffee in small quantities that last for short amounts of time.

 Grind Size and Extraction

 Extraction time could be affected by grind settings.
-The finer you ground the coffee, then it takes more time for water to flow and extract coffee, vice versa.
-The flavor potential also affected by roasted coffee.
-Every roastery have roast character that will reflect on their brand.
-And their already try their coffee with different roast profile that suit to their character, so you dont need to be worried about the quality from the roastery, it's about character.
-And lastly, you need to brew coffee often to understand how the ratio worked.
-The coffee to water ratio is determine the brew strength.
+The finer you ground the coffee, the more time it takes for the water to flow through, and vice versa.
+The flavor potential is also affected by the coffee roast.
+Every roastery has roast character that will reflect on their brand.
+Every roastery goes through an extensive process of testing roast profiles that suit the coffees character, and testing it out among experts, so the issue almost never goes back to the quality of the roastery.
+Lastly, you need to brew coffee often to understand how the ratio works.
+The coffee to water ratio determines the brew strength.
 To use it, you need a kitchen scale.
-Coffee scale will help you brew better because its also equiped with a timer Some people like to use 1:12 ratio, or 1:16 ratio.
-1:12 here's mean for every 1 gram of coffee, you'll need 12 grams of water are added.
-However, these ratios are just examples, feel free to play around with it!
+Coffee scale will help you brew better because its also equipped with a timer.
+Some people like to use a 1:12 ratio, or a 1:16 ratio.
+A 1:12 ratio means that with every one gram of coffee, twelve grams of water are added.
+However, these ratios are just examples, feel free to play around with it and test things out!